Browser Security and Extensions

 Use approved password manager Avoid credential reuse; autofill only on correct domain

-Don’t override security certificate warnings Certificate warnings protect you — believe them
+Don’t override security certificate warnings Certificate warnings protect you, so believe them

 Avoid saving passwords in the browser Use a dedicated password manager instead